Pilskalns/Narnia-Guardian/README.md

 1. Silent mode to be run behind scenes not distracting with ugly output of numbers and codes.

 ## What to do next?
+* Copy this script to safe place, chmod it for safety.
+If in bad hands - it could do bad things out of the box.
-* Change ALL passwords, I mean ALL - WordPress, databases, WordPress salt, user passwords, everything - all paswords could be readed by malware code
+* Change ALL passwords, I mean ALL - WordPress, databases, WordPress salt, user passwords, secret keys, everything - all paswords could be readed by malware code
 * Update your OSS or paid software for latest versions, including WordPress, plugins, extensions, anything you have
 * **chmod** correct file permissions for your project.
 It could be `755` for directory, `644` for files. (**please commit here!**)
 * If it is your own code - walk OVER it ALL manually - check if it is escaped from form inputs, SQL injections etc.